 You also need to have declared your intention to study one of the qualifications listed below.

 You can register for a place while you are completing the final module of your diploma or at any time after successful completion, taking account of any time limits for these qualifications.
-Your course fee is fully refundable if you withdraw before the course start date.
+Your module fee is fully refundable if you withdraw before the module start date.

 Before module start you will need to decide whether you wish to propose your own topic or select a topic from a list of suggested topics put forward by OU academic staff.
 Please note that the OU staff topics may not be available in every subject area.

 It is important to note that in the case of the MSc in Environmental Decision Making, MSc in Environmental Management, MSc in Systems Thinking in Practice and the MSc in Technology Management there are two routes to your MSc.
-If you prefer a more business-oriented MSc, you should consider taking The MSc professional project (T847), a 30-credit course lasting six months, instead of this course.
-Both project courses offer a rigorous approach to solving complex real world problems and enable you to gain essential skills for undertaking research in your own organisation or wider contexts.
-T847’s study is of reduced scope in comparison with this course, with the necessary constraints this implies, but does offer the flexibility to complete your qualification with a further 30-credit module.
-This course's longer study allows more depth and develops your academic research skills further.
+If you prefer a more business-oriented MSc, you should consider taking The MSc professional project (T847), a 30-credit module lasting six months, instead of this module.
+Both project modules offer a rigorous approach to solving complex real world problems and enable you to gain essential skills for undertaking research in your own organisation or wider contexts.
+T847’s study is of reduced scope in comparison with this module, with the necessary constraints this implies, but does offer the flexibility to complete your qualification with a further 30-credit module.
+This module's longer study allows more depth and develops your academic research skills further.

 You do need to have a good standard of written English to study successfully.
 The normal requirements for English language skills are explained on our website.